nemanjam/reddit-unread-comments/README.md

 - When debugging the Popup code in Firefox you will need to open developer console with ` Ctrl + Shift + j` and to use `console.error` instead of `console.log`.
 There is a logger instance in `source/reddit-comments/logger.ts` that you can use for logging and debugging in code other than Popup.

 - To view logs in Chrome you need to enable developer mode and click `background page` link for this extension, see this [Stackoverflow answer](https://stackoverflow.com/questions/10257301/accessing-console-and-devtools-of-extensions-background-js/10258029#10258029)

+#### Important:

+When building the extension for publishing to stores for Chrome you must use `v3` manifest from `source/manifest-v3-chrome.json` and for Firefox `v2` manifest from `source/manifest-v2-firefox.json`.
+Just copy the content from the file you need into `source/manifest.json` and build an archive you need.

 ## Contributing